CredLancer/SuperLancers/README.md

 ![Alt text](assets/image-4.png)
 ![Alt text](assets/image-5.png)
 -----------------
-LancersZK is leading the way in reimagining the freelancing landscape by prioritizing privacy, accuracy, and user experience.
+SuperLancersZK is leading the way in reimagining the freelancing landscape by prioritizing privacy, accuracy, and user experience.
 Join us on this innovative journey as we revolutionize on-chain work environments and empower users with a trustless, private, and secure platform.